Behat/docs/quick_start.rst

 a developing application.
 Automated examples are then actually used to drive this application development TDD-style.

+To become a *Behat'er* in 30 minutes, just dive into the quick-start guide and enjoy!

 .. toctree::
    :hidden:
    :maxdepth: 2